world-class/REPL/faq/README.md

 ### What should I do to stay on top of things and receive important updates and notifications

 - Subscribe to the **Reach Out** forum on Coursera to receive important emails about general updates in the programme.
 You will find it in the [Orientation Course](https://www.coursera.org/learn/london-cs-orientation/home/welcome).
 You can also subscribe to the **Tutor Group** forum to get academic help.
-- Use the [Slack workspace](http://londoncs.slack.com/) to find information about all your modules.
+- Use the :lock: [Slack workspace](http://londoncs.slack.com/) (students only) to find information about all your modules.
 [Check out this page](../slack/README.md) for a list of useful resources you'll find on Slack as well as how to use it (e.g, pinned items, channels, replying in threads, searching for information, etc.).
 - Sync your calendar with Coursera and make sure you know what's the current week number for the ongoing semester.
 You can find more about this [on this page](../README.md#calendar-due-dates-and-events).

 ### Is there a simple repository of all knowledge generated regarding this program